fabiobeoni/adapt-authoring-standalone/README.md

-# Standalone Launcher for AdaptLearning Authoring Tool.
+# Standalone Launcher for AdaptLearning Authoring Tool (Beta).

 <p><b>Are you an instructional designer or courseware-developer who wants to try/work with <a href="http://www.adaptlearning.org" target="_blank">AdaptLearning Authoring Tool</a> and you find too difficult to install and run the tool?
 Try this Standalone Launcher!</b></p>